-- Have an acceptable driving record - Demonstrate acceptable understanding of school bus operational concepts - Have an acceptable background free of certain crimes - Take annual in-service training as required - Pass a biennial (or more frequent, if required by the medical examiner) Department of Transportation medical examination - Hold a valid first aid card
+- Have an acceptable driving record. - Demonstrate acceptable understanding of school bus operational concepts. - Have an acceptable background free of certain crimes. - Take annual in-service training as required. - Pass a biennial (or more frequent, if required by the medical examiner) Department of Transportation medical examination - Hold a valid first aid card.

 About 2,050 drivers are authorized each year.
-In any given year there are about 10,800 authorized drivers.
+In any given year there are about 10,600 authorized drivers.

-During the Fall 2018 ridership count, school districts reported an 817,100 combined count of a.m. and p.m. students transported between home and school by school buses.
-In the 2018-19 school year school buses traveled 96.5 million miles transporting these students to and from school, over 3.6 million miles transporting students on academically related field trips, and over 5.3 million miles on extracurricular trips.
+During the Fall 2021 ridership count, school districts reported a 658,944 combined count of a.m. and p.m. students transported between home and school by school buses.
+In the 2021-22 school year school buses traveled 87.1 million miles transporting these students to and from school, over 1.7 million miles transporting students on academically related field trips, and over 4.4 million miles on extracurricular trips.